 I earned my doctor of pharmacy degree from the University of Kansas and completed two years of postdoctoral training at the University of Illinois at Chicago Medical Center and the Department of Veterans Affairs Medical Center.
-I am currently a clinical professor in the College of Pharmacy and program director for the Postgraduate Year Two (PGY2) Ambulatory Care Residency.
+I am currently the Rite Aid Professor in Community Pharmacy and program director for the Postgraduate Year Two (PGY2) Ambulatory Care Residency.
 In addition to teaching on campus and my scholarship, I also see patients and maintain an active clinical practice at the VA Community Outpatient Clinic in Athens, where I train postgraduate residents and engage in experiential teaching of pharmacy students.

 When did you come to UGA and what brought you here?

 I came to the University of Georgia in 2007 from the University of Iowa, where I had been on faculty and a clinical pharmacy specialist in ambulatory care for a little over 10 years.
 I was drawn to UGA for the many opportunities to teach and develop new training programs that would continue to foster excellence in pharmacy education.

 Part of what I love about being a faculty member is the variety of teaching opportunities (e.g., large lecture hall, classroom, laboratory facilitation and experiential teaching).
 However, if I had to choose, it would be small-group teaching in the pharmacy skills laboratory course series and at my clinical practice site.
 I really enjoy getting to connect with students and to watch firsthand those “aha” moments as they are learning how to take care of patients and to see the confidence that builds in students as they learn to make a positive impact on a patient’s quality of life and health.